 In his spare time, this exceptional gentleman was a keen outdoorsman with a great love of duck hunting and other shooting sports.
 Roddey was a man of remarkable curiosity who took courses in automotive mechanics at CPCC, jewelry making at UNCC and French cooking lessons.
 He was a voracious reader with a focus on military history and Southern culture.
 He enjoyed music and was an avid lover of animals.
 It gave him great pleasure to mentor young people who sought his advice.
 Roddey especially loved time spent with family and good friends.

-Roddey is survived by his wife of 64 years, Pepper Dowd, children Roddey Dowd, Jr. (Jane), Anne Dowd Kennedy and Susan Dowd Barrett (Brad); a brother, W. Frank Dowd, Jr. (Anne); grandchildren Roddey Dowd III, James Dowd Kennedy, Elizabeth Anne Kennedy, William Drake Kennedy, William Bradford Barrett, Connor Dowd Barrett; close family members Linda Nodorft and Edith Albritton; and dearly loved nieces and nephews whose lives were anchored by his wisdom, strength, care and love.
+Roddey is survived by his wife of 64 years, Pepper Dowd, children Roddey Dowd, Jr. (Jane), Anne Dowd Kennedy and Susan Dowd Barrett (Brad); a brother, W. Frank Dowd, Jr. (Anne); grandchildren Roddey Dowd III, James Dowd Kennedy, Elizabeth Anne Kennedy, William Drake Kennedy, Connor Dowd Barrett; close family members Linda Nodorft and Edith Albritton; and dearly loved nieces and nephews whose lives were anchored by his wisdom, strength, care and love.

 The family would like to recognize the wonderful care Roddey received from his dedicated team of doctors and caregivers; Loretta Cooley, Jill Dambrosio and Gloria Reeves, who helped him live his last years with grace and dignity; and to Hospice who added their unique skills of care during his final days of life.